shy2net/nodejs-angular-starter/README.md

 # Starting with this template

-## In order to work with this template, follow this commands:
+In order to work with this template, follow these commands:

     npm install # Install NodeJS dependencies and angular npm run debug # Run the NodeJS at debug mode